Trevon Scott

-Trevon Scott (born November 25, 1996) is an American professional basketball player.
+Trevon Scott (born November 25, 1996) is an American professional basketball player for the Bamberg Baskets of the German Basketball Bundesliga (BBL) and the Basketball Champions League.
 He played college basketball for the Cincinnati Bearcats.

 High school career

 Scott played basketball for McIntosh County Academy in Darien, Georgia.
 His mother did not allow him to play sports unless he received at least a C grade on his progress report.
 As a senior, he averaged 21.6 points, 14.1 rebounds, 6.5 assists and 3.5 blocks per game, earning Georgia Region 2A Player of the Year honors for his second straight season.
 Scott left as his school's all-time leading scorer, with 1,824 career points.
 A three-star recruit, he committed to playing college basketball for Cincinnati over offers from Alabama, Clemson and Georgia, among others.

 College career

 Scott redshirted his first year with Cincinnati.
 He was a reserve in his first two seasons, averaging 3.1 points and 3.6 rebounds as a sophomore while shooting 55.4 percent.
 Scott moved into a starting role as a junior with the departure of Gary Clark.
 Scott averaged 9.3 points and 6.9 rebounds per game during his junior season.
 On February 9, 2020, he recorded a career-high 25 points, 13 rebounds and four steals in a 72–71 overtime loss to UConn.
 Four days later, he scored 25 points again, while grabbing 19 rebounds, in a 92–86 overtime win over Memphis.
 On February 19, Scott posted 22 points and a career-high 21 rebounds in an 89–87 double-overtime loss to UCF.
 He became the first Cincinnati player to register a 20-point, 20-rebound game since Kenyon Martin in 1998.
 As a senior, Scott averaged 11.4 points, 10.5 rebounds, 2.2 assists and 1.5 steals per game, collecting First Team All-American Athletic Conference (AAC), Defensive Player of the Year and Most Improved Player honors.
 He became the first Cincinnati player since the 1982–83 season to average a double-double.
 Because the NCAA Tournament was cancelled due to the COVID-19 pandemic, Scott said the end of his collegiate career "will haunt me for the rest of my life."